JGL/CCIDiploma-AutumnWinter2020/README.md

 - 1000-1300 (the day after, Tuesday) - Session 3 for the final third of the year, taught by [Alice Stewart](https://alicestew.art/)

 - Hour 1: **Explore/engage 9** - discuss the previous week's lecture, meditate, reflect, explain.
-- Hour 2: **Experiment/play 9** - mock programming challenge and mock multiple choice exam
+- Hour 2: **Experiment/play 9** - mock programming challenge and mock multiple choice exam issued.
-- Hour 3: **Watch/listen 10** - absorb a pre-recorded lecture from me on openFrameworks and C++, in preparation for next weeks session.
+- Hour 3: **Watch/listen 10** - use the course Moodle to absorb a pre-recorded [lecture from me on openFrameworks and C++](https://jgl.github.io/CCIDiploma-AutumnWinter2020/lectures/lecture_10.html), in preparation for next weeks session.

 ## Week 11 - Monday 18th January 2021 (week 3 of 52) - Remote learning - introduction to openFrameworks and C++

 - 1000-1100: **Explore/engage 10** - discuss the previous week's lecture, meditate, reflect, explain.
 - 1100-1200: **Experiment/play 10** - work on [programming challenges](https://github.com/JGL/CCIDiploma-AutumnWinter2020/wiki/Experiment-Play-Projects) based on the previous week's lecture and our discussion in the previous hour
-- 1200-1300: **Watch/listen 11** - absorb a pre-recorded lecture from me on Computer Vision in openFrameworks, in preparation for next weeks session.
+- 1200-1300: **Watch/listen 11** - use the course Moodle to absorb a pre-recorded [lecture from me on Computer Vision in openFrameworks](https://jgl.github.io/CCIDiploma-AutumnWinter2020/lectures/lecture_11.html), in preparation for next weeks session.

 ## Week 12 - Monday 25th January 2021 (week 4 of 52) - Remote learning - introduction to Computer Vision in openFrameworks

 - 1000-1100: **Explore/engage 11** - discuss the previous week's lecture, meditate, reflect, explain.
 - 1100-1200: **Experiment/play 11** - work on [programming challenges](https://github.com/JGL/CCIDiploma-AutumnWinter2020/wiki/Experiment-Play-Projects) based on the previous week's lecture and our discussion in the previous hour
-- 1200-1300: **Watch/listen 12** - absorb a pre-recorded lecture from me on where next, in preparation for next weeks session.
+- 1200-1300: **Watch/listen 12** - use the course Moodle to absorb a pre-recorded [lecture from me on where next](https://jgl.github.io/CCIDiploma-AutumnWinter2020/lectures/lecture_12.html), in preparation for next weeks session.

 ## Week 13 - Monday 1st February 2021 (week 5 of 52) - In person learning 5 - where next?